Bruba/Devops-Bootcamp/Project4/project4.md

 *feel free to Replace 'wp-sequel' with your preferred strong password for the MySQL user account.*

-- To grant your created user (jay@localhost) all privileges needed to work with the wp_db database in MySQL, use the following commands:
+- To grant your created user (bruba@localhost) all privileges needed to work with the wp_db database in MySQL, use the following commands:

 ```
 GRANT ALL PRIVILEGES ON wp_db.* TO bruba@localhost;